Self-care and the return of the bubble bath | Produced by Advertising Publications

-The bath is a place to unplug, to indulge in the ultimate luxury: taking time for oneself.
+The bath is a place to unplug, and to indulge in the ultimate luxury: taking time for oneself.

 Call her old-fashioned.